Mark-Amgad/Storefront-backend-project/README.md

 1- install postgres

-2- install npm
+2- install npm (run: npm install to install packages)

-3- database:

-port: 3000

-host : "127.0.0.1"

-driver : "pg"

-4- In "database.json" file :

-change (database, user, password, host) valuess with the suitable values to your machine

-ex: if you want to run this project using database called "shop" then change :

-"database":"store_front_database" to "database" : "shop"
+3- run : db-migrate up (to build the used tables on your local machine)

 ### Server will run on port :